MicrosoftDocs/azure-devops-docs/docs/collaborate/campfire.md

 ms.assetid: e8eacf20-c396-4b46-8673-a9f139643968
 ms.manager: douge
 ms.author: elbatk
-ms.date: 02/14/2017
 ms.topic: get-started-article
+ms.date: 08/24/2017
 ---

-# Team Services notifications on Campfire
+# Notifications and Campfire

-Post messages to a room in Campfire in response to events from Visual Studio Team Services.
+Post messages to a room in Campfire in response to events from Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).

 For example, you can post a message when a work item is created or changed, or a build occurs.

 ## Get a Campfire authorization token